Benigno Simeon Cojuanco Aquino III

 RA 10655: Repealing the Crime of Premature Marriage Under Article 351 of RA 3815 or the Revised Penal Code; the amendment decriminalizes premature marriages, especially among widows who marry soon after the death of her husband or annulment of marriage.

-The Philippines became the official holder of the largest woman symbol formation according to the Guinness World Records, consisting of 10,168 people.
-According to Guinness World Records Alex Angert, there was no existing record for the largest human formation of a gender symbol.18
+According to the Guinness World Records, the Philippines became the official holder of the largest woman symbol formation, consisting of 10,168 people.
+According to Guinness World Records Alex Angert, there was no record for the largest human formation of a gender symbol.18

 The PCW launched CineJuana, a film festival focusing on the issues of Violence Against Women.